 Erected in 1878, the beautifully preserved clapboard building once housed the Life-Saving Service and later the U. S. Coast Guard.
 Backed by the United States Treasury Department, these two organizations helped to save vessels in distress and lives in peril on the sea.

 Take your time in Ocean City Live-Saving Museum to enjoy the excellent displays and stunning exhibits of past storms and life-saving expeditions.
-Learn more about the vital role the organization played in Ocean City in both the past and the future.
+Learn more about the vital role the organization played in the town in both the past and the future.

 The one-of-a-kind Ocean Gallery is a sight to behold and should not be missed on your Ocean City, MD, itinerary.
 Constructed entirely from antique building parts and recycled materials from all over the world, the Ocean Gallery is one of the most recognizable attractions on the Ocean City Boardwalk.